 In 2017, Dell Technologies partnered with the independent futures research group, Institute for the Future (IFTF), to explore the emerging technologies shaping the future of the human experience over the next decade, and the specific impacts and implications they will have on society and work.
 To execute this, IFTF relied on its decades-long study on the future of work and technology, in-depth interviews with key stakeholders, and the opinions and ideas generated during an all-day facilitated workshop with a diverse set of experts from across the globe.
+After initial publication in 2017, IFTF amended this report for clarity on December 19, 2018.

 Experts informing the report include:

-Ian Bork, CEO, Luminate Health

-Ming-Li Chai, Principal, Design Research & Strategy Office Envisioning, Microsoft
+Ian Bork, CEO, Luminate Health Ming-Li Chai, Principal, Design Research & Strategy Office Envisioning, Microsoft